Krogie/handofblood/README.md

 # handofblood
-A HandOfBlood Mod for Minecraft Forge
+A HandOfBlood mod for Minecraft Forge